fairpoints/www/content/team/_index.md

 ---
 title: 'Team'
-intro_image: "images/team/smartworks-coworking-cW4lLTavU80-unsplash.jpg"
+intro_image: "images/team/map.png"
 intro_image_absolute: false
 intro_image_hide_on_mobile: false
 ---

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team consists of a group of volunteers hailing from diverse backgrounds across multiple continents and scientific fields.